CRM vs. BRM vs. PRM? What Should You Get?

 What’s the difference between these three—and which one do you need?
 In this blog post, we’ll discuss everything you need to know about these solutions.

 How important are new or end customers to you?

-If you want to know how customers are getting in, how you can get new customers, and monitor the different stages of a sales funnel, then you probably need a CRM.
+If you want to know how customers are getting in, how you can get new customers, and monitor the different stages of a sales plan and increase sales, then you probably need a CRM.

-CRMs have been around for the past 10 years.
+CRMs are business softwares that have been around for the past 10 years.
 In fact, there are more than 2,000 CRM solutions in the market.

 They help improve customer relationships in order to increase Customer Lifetime Value (CLV).
 They also keep track of customer interactions, store contact details, monitor consumer behavior and manage different accounts.

 Without a CRM, all the details of your end customers, like the number of times they opened an email, which emails they opened, your phone conversations and so on will get lost or forgotten.
 You can’t distinguish interested leads, from those who won’t buy anything.
 This means you’ll often upsell to the wrong people.
 More importantly, if you rely on a specific employee to keep track of the data or spreadsheets, then the information is gone once they leave.